-This policy assists those who work for and/or with the school (workers) to feel confident and secure with reporting any concerns.
+This policy assists those who work for and/or with the school (workers) to feel confident and secure with reporting any concerns that relate to section 2 above.
 A worker is regarded as an employee of the school, contractor, consultant, student on work placement, volunteer, casual or agency worker.
 It also applies to suppliers to the school and to those providing services under a contract with the school in the premises of another contractor.
 A worker could also be someone working for an organisation working in partnership with the school.